 Because this is a very protected source of revenue for the majority of car dealerships and is not advertised to the general public.
 However, we have gathered enough information and access rights to be able to let our members enjoy a multitude of the direct sources where one could find their next vehicle with up to 90% savings off the book value price.

-Are there any online auctions that have seized vehicles as I don't like the traditional "bid-on-the-
+Are there online auctions for seized vehicles as I don't like traditional "bid-on-the-lot kinds"?

 Yes, there are.
 There is an increasing demand for online access to repo car listings and being able to bid and buy online... and we will give you access to those sources.